cosminadrianpopescu/azul/README.md

 section](#shortcuts)) and then using `vim` movements (`h`, `j`, `k`, `l`) or the cursors and `<pgup>` or `<pgdown>`.

-## Nested session
+## Passthrough mode

+Passthrough mode is a special mode.
+When you enter passthrough mode, no shortcut is valid anymore.
+In order to leave this mode, you need to press the `passthrough_escape` (default `<C-\><C-s>`)

 This solves the issue of running an `azul` session inside another `azul` session.
-Calling the `AzulToggleNestedSession` command (or clicking the shortcut for it) will toggle the control between the 2 sessions.
-So, if for example you are in your main host session, you call `AzulToggleNestedSession` then all the controls are passed through the first session down to the second session.
-When you call the function again, it will pass the control back to the host main session.
+Clicking `<C-s>P` will put you in passthrough mode.
+So, if for example you are in your main host session, you click `<C-s>P` then all the controls are passed through the first session down to the second session.

 In order to escape back to the host main session, by default you have to press inside the second session `<C-\><C-s>`.
 This is the default modifier.
 This will send the control back to the host main session.

-If you want to change the escape sequence, you can pass a new escape sequence to the initial call of the `AzulToggleNestedSession` command.
-So, for example, by doing `:AzulToggleNestedSession <C-x>` will pass the control to the second session (the guest `azul` session) and then, in order to pass the control back to the host main section, you need to press `<C-x>`.
-This allows you in theory to have as many nested sessions as you want.

 ## Session restore